sagarueda/cb-contest-dashboard-portfolios/README.md

 # README

 ### Requirements for running locally
-This code create different plots containing information
+This code create different plots containing information from the historical contest, mainly showing the best projects based on the best contestant and the historical of best contestant.

 - check that you have installed python 3.x preferibly 3.8 and beyond